Zhefan-Xu/autonomous_flight/README.md

-# Autonomous Flight for Unmanned Aerial Vehicles (UAV)
+# Autonomous Flight for Unmanned Aerial Vehicles (UAVs)

 This package includes the autonomous flight functions for unmanned aerial vehicles (UAVs) implemented in C++/ROS.
 It integrates our  perception, planning, and control modules to achive UAV autonomy in different tasks.